kylemath/digitalClock/videoTutorials/youtubeCopy.md

 ## Series Overview

-A three-part tutorial series showing how to build a modern LED digital clock using ESP32/ESP8266, connecting to Home Assistant through ESPHome.
+A four-part tutorial series showing how to build a modern LED digital clock using ESP32/ESP8266, connecting to Home Assistant through ESPHome.

 ## Video Overlay Information